 so might as well replace it now.

-That bearing has to take the force of the entire blade tension times two.
-Plus that force is amplified a little bit because the lower wheel is cantilevered out from the bearing.
-So effectively, that bearing gets twice as much load as any of the other bearings in my saw.
+That bearing has to take the twice the load of the blade tension.
+Actually, a bit more than that because the lower wheel is cantilevered out from the bearing.
+So effectively.
+That bearing gets twice as much load as any of the other bearings in my saw.

 Bearings of this size are usually rated for a side load of over 10 kilonewtons,